Screen Printing

 7. Heat Transfers

 Heat transfers involve printing the design onto a special transfer paper and then using heat and pressure to transfer the ink from the paper onto the material.
-This method is commonly used for printing on fabrics, such as t-shirts, and allows for detailed and full-color prints.
+This method is commonly used for printing on fabrics, such as the t-shirt printing method, and allows for detailed and full-color prints.

 Outlines of Screen Printing